pellepelster/learn.pelle.io/hugo/content/10_basic/10_the_assignment/_index.md

 ![Screenshot](http://via.placeholder.com/800x600)

-The local dev instance comes with all bells and whistles like live reloading for code and css, to create the real deployable artifacts run the build via npm:
+The local dev instance of the frontend comes with all bells and whistles like live reloading for code and css, to create the real deployable artifacts run the build via npm:

 ```
 $ cd todo-frontend